rohitidke/week-1-task-HPDF/README.md

 can use the response at http://httpbin.org/deny if needed)</br></br>
 Steps for execution:
 * Go to browser and open http://127.0.0.1:5000/robots.txt and response at http://httpbin.org/deny will be displayed.</br>
-Note: You should internet connection for this task.</br>

 6) Render an HTML page at http://localhost:8080/html​ or an image at http://localhost:8080/image​.</br></br>